-Sheltered housing usually consists of a group of self-contained one- or two-bedroom flats or bungalows.
+Sheltered housing is a group of self-contained flats or bungalows with either one or two bedrooms, which you can buy or rent.
+It can also be called retirement housing.
 It might be a good option if you want to live in a smaller home that is easier to manage.

 Sheltered housing usually has a scheme manager or warden and there may be an emergency alarm system providing 24-hour help as necessary.

 Features of sheltered housing

 Facilities will vary from scheme to scheme, but sheltered housing usually has:

 - self-contained properties grouped together into a small complex

 - scheme managers or wardens, responsible for looking after the buildings and making sure the residents are safe and well.
 They may not be full time or based on site

 - communal areas, such as a lounge, laundry room, guest flat and garden